tweag/nickel/README.md

     (called *objects* in JSON).
 In Nickel, records can be merged at will, including associated metadata (documentation, default values, type contracts, etc).
-- **Typed only when it helps**: static types improve code quality, serve as documentation and eliminate bugs early.
+- **Typed, but only when it helps**: static types improve code quality, serve as documentation and eliminate bugs early.
 But application-specific self-contained code will always evaluate to the same value, so type errors will show up at runtime anyway.
 Some JSON is hard to type.
 There, types are